 Also appealing is the money-back guarantee (30 days).
 This combined with the very reasonable price makes the Donner 17 Key Kalimba a reliable choice for those just getting into the instrument for the first time.

-- So easy to use, you just need to use two thumbs play to make a great sound
+- 🎶【Easy to play and learn】You just need to play with two thumbs to make a beautiful sound; It...

-This is also a particularly pocketable Kalimba and is described as “palm-size.”
-It also comes with a slew of extras once again, including a tuning hammer, carry back, accompaniment chain, tassel decoration, instruction book, and stickers!
-That said, the bag is very basic and won’t offer a lot of protection.
+It also comes with a slew of extras once again, including a tuning hammer, polishing cloth, a carrying bag, instruction book, note stickers, and thumb covers to keep your fingers from wearing out on the metal keys.
+That said, the bag is very basic and won’t offer alot of protection.

-In short, this is a great option if you’re looking for a Kalimba that will stand apart with a slightly different design and build.
-Otherwise, it is just as beautiful to look at and listen to like any of its competition.
+In short, this is a great option if you’re looking for a starting Kalimba.
+At a lower price point, it is just as beautiful to see and hear as any of its competition.

 Walter.D Mahogany Tone Wood Kalimba